smallpaes/sparkol-app/README.md

   <img src="https://ik.imagekit.io/mikank/GitHub/screencapture-localhost-5173-2023-06-12-22_40_29.png?updatedAt=1686606098642" alt="Home page screenshot" style="width:100%">
 </div>

-## About the project
+## Project Overview

+### User stories

-Sparkol app is a user-facing web application, current support the following features:
+Sparkol app is a user-facing web application with the following user stories implemented:

 - User can logs in to the application on the login page.
 - User can explore the homepage, a protected route, after logged in to see a greeting message.